Dynamical formation of Gaia BH3 in the progenitor globular cluster of the ED-2 stream: Origin of -like binaries

-Two out of the nine binaries in our sample pass this further criteria.
-We refer to these two candidate \gb-like binaries as cSBH1 and cSBH2.
-For cSBH1 (cSBH2), the masses of the components are $m_\BH=29.9\ (40.5) \units{\msun}$ and $m_\star=0.21\ (0.44) \units{\msun}$.
-The semimajor axis is $a=69\ (57)\units{AU}$ -- which implies a period of $P=37760\ (24791)\units{d}$ -- and the eccentricity is $e=0.72\ (0.80)$.
-Both binaries originate from the cluster model with initial parameters $N=2\times 10^5$, $r_v=4\units{pc}$.
-The initial mass for this model is $M_0=1.2 \times 10^5\units{\msun}$, which is the lowest mass GC in the CMC catalogue.
-This is within a factor of a few of the mass estimate provided by \citet{Balbinot2024} derived by the light elements spreads.
-Combined with the upper limits from the abundances and dissolution time (Sect.~\ref{sec:introduction}), we therefore conclude that the models prefer an initial GC mass $\lesssim10^5\,\msun$.
+From the 20 resembling \sbh binaries, there were 15 ejected binaries and 5 binaries that remained in the cluster until dissolution.
+We refer to these five candidate \gb-like binaries as cSBH1-5.
+For these candidates, the masses of the components are $m_\BH=[29.9, 40.5,34.8,32.0,29.6]\units{\msun}$ and $m_\star=[0.21,0.44,0.31,0.22,0.65] \units{\msun}$.
+The semi-major axes are $a=[69,57,57,64,27] \units{AU}$ (which imply periods of $P=[38,25,27,33,9]\times 10^3\units{d}$) and the eccentricities are $e=[0.72,0.80,0.61,0.86,0.58]$.
+All candidate binaries originate from cluster models with initial parameters $r_v=4\units{pc}$ and $R_{\rm G}=2\units{kpc}$.
+The large $r_v$ results because clusters with low density can dynamically retain many of their BHs, which in turn leads to efficient stream formation \citep{Gieles2021,Roberts2024}.
+The binaries cSBH1-3 originate from the model with initial $N=2\times 10^5$, whereas cSBH4 and cSBH5 originate in the models with $N=4\times 10^5$ and $N=8\times 10^5$, respectively.
+If we apply the weights of the GC initial mass function (Sect.~\ref{sec:methods}), we find that three-fourths of the S-BH binaries come from the $N=2\times10^5$ models.
+The corresponding initial mass ($\sim10^5\,\msun$) is within a factor of $\sim2$ of the mass estimate provided by \citet{Balbinot2024}.
+Combined with the upper limits from the abundances and dissolution time (Sect.~\ref{sec:introduction}), we therefore conclude that the models favour an initial GC mass $\lesssim10^5\,\msun$.
+As expected from the high BH masses, all candidate binaries form in the lowest metallicity model, $Z=0.0002$, except for cSBH3, which has $Z=0.002$ and $m_{BH}$ grew by a stellar collision of its progenitor.